Help in the Home

 1) Watford Community Housing Trust lifeline and telecare services provide from a basic emergency support unit to a full home environment system covering smoke detectors, bed and chair occupancy sensors, pill dispensers, fall detectors, flood detectors, property exit sensors, carbon monoxide sensors and gas detectors.
 More information is available at: http://wcht.org.uk/lifeline.

-Hertfordshire Age UK – provide a range of services to support independent lining.
+Hertfordshire Age UK – provides a range of services to support independent lining.

 More information is available at http://www.ageuk.org.uk/hertfordshire/Our-services.